-Are therapeutic lies right or wrong?
+Are therapeutic lies in dementia care right or wrong?

 - Some people think that telling a therapeutic lie is the right thing to do.
 They feel that it is easier, kinder and avoids upset which can lead to other challenging behaviours.